 As described in Section II, in order to ensure the establishment of safe and accessible commercial cannabis uses, all applications for commercial cannabis uses would be subject to the County's land use permitting (LUP) process and any other applicable regulations (e.g. Environmental Health permits and building permits).
-If For the commercial uses subject to a cap (Retail Storefront and Commercial Cultivation), the Board establishes ultimate or interim caps on the number of businesses to be permitted for any use category (see Section IV), will in the County will future establish a selection process to determine how available permits will be allocated.
-If a selection process is needed, the Board has expressed an interest in utilizing a "request for proposal" (RFP) process and scoring system and facilitate permitting of projects with more benefits and fewer impacts.
+For the commercial uses subject to a cap (Retail Storefront and Commercial Cultivation), the Board will in the future establish a selection process to determine how available permits will be allocated and facilitate permitting of projects with more benefits and fewer impacts.

-UtilizingUnder the RFP and scoringfuture selection process, the County would solicit proposals for establishment of acertain commercial cannabis use.uses utilizing a request for proposals (RFP).
-The proposals submitted in response to the RFP would be scored utilizing a pre-defined and, Board-approved scoring system.
-The scoring system is recommended to be based on criteria that reflect the County's public safety, land use and health policy goals with respect to cannabis, such as providing well-regulated access to adults while avoiding proximity to youth and discouraging abuse, compatibility with neighboring land uses and minimization or avoidance of potential impacts to public health, safety and welfare.
+Under the future selection process, the County would solicit proposals for establishment of certain commercial cannabis uses utilizing a request for proposals (RFP).
+The proposals submitted in response to the RFP would be scored utilizing a pre-defined, Board-approved scoring system.
+The scoring system is recommended to be based on criteria that reflect the County' s public safety, land use and health policy goals with respect to cannabis, such as providing well-regulated access to adults while avoiding proximity to youth and discouraging abuse, compatibility with neighboring land uses and minimization or avoidance of potential impacts to public health, safety and welfare (proximity to sensitive receptors, particularly those not included in the selected buffer scenario B, will be a criterion).
 The proposals with the highest scores would then be invited to submit a formal land use permit application, the application would be processed under the County LUP process and would be subject to denial, or conditional approval, by the County Zoning Administrator, County Planning Commission or Board of Supervisors.
 If a permit was denied, the highest ranked proposal just below the initial cut-off could be invited to apply until the cap on permits is reached.
 The screening process could be done in phases.
 For instance, the County could initially invite submission of concise and simple pre-proposals (less detailed and costly to complete than full proposals), review and rank the pre-proposals, then invite the proponents with the highest ranking pre-proposals to submit full proposals which would be screened again to determine who would be invited to submit a formal land use permit application (this is similar to some grant selection processes).

-Please note, applications for a land use permit for commercial cannabis uses would only be accepted for qualifying properties located within the appropriate zoning district-and, outside of any approved buffer areas and outside any exclusion areas (see Sections VI and VII, below).
+Please note, applications for a land use permit for commercial cannabis uses would only be accepted for qualifying properties located within the appropriate zoning district, outside of any approved buffer areas and outside any exclusion areas (see Sections VI and VII, below).